JensBender/loan-default-prediction/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### 🏆 Final Model
+**Model Selection**
-**Model Selection**: Random Forest with optimized threshold for its good performance, low overfitting, and interpretability.
+Random Forest with optimized threshold of 0.29 was selected for its good performance, low overfitting, and interpretability.
 - Performance: Highest AUC-PR (0.62) and F1-score (0.64, tied with XGBoost), meeting minimum recall and precision.
 - Overfitting: Lowest AUC-PR difference between training and validation (0.06).
 - Interpretability: Higher degree of interpretability than XGBoost, crucial for transparency and regulatory compliance in finance.

-The final model is a Random Forest with a decision threshold of 0.29 and the following hyperparameters:
+- Hyperparameters:
   - `n_estimators=225`
   - `max_depth=26`
   - `min_samples_split=2`
   - `min_samples_leaf=1`
   - `max_features=0.13`
   - `class_weight="balanced"`

+**Model Evaluation**
-Compared evaluation metrics of the final Random Forest model between training, validation, and test data.
+Compared metrics between training, validation, and test data.
 The performance drop from validation to test was small, suggesting consistent model behavior on unseen data.
 | Data       | AUC-PR | Recall (Class 1) | Precision (Class 1) | F1-Score (Class 1) | Accuracy |
 |------------|--------|--------------------|---------------------|--------------------|----------|
 | Training   | 0.68   | 1.00               | 0.62                | 0.77               | 0.93     |
 | Validation | 0.62   | 0.80               | 0.54                | 0.64               | 0.89     |
 | Test       | 0.59   | 0.79               | 0.51                | 0.62               | 0.88     |

-Evaluated model performance on test data using a classification report and confusion matrix.
+Evaluated model performance on the test data using a classification report and a confusion matrix.
 The model met the project-defined success criteria, achieving recall ≥ 0.75 and precision ≥ 0.50 for defaulters on unseen data.
 |                        | Precision | Recall | F1-Score | Samples |
 |------------------------|-----------|--------|----------|---------|
 | Class 0: Non-Defaulter | 0.97      | 0.90   | 0.93     | 22122   |